guardian/grunt-asset-monitor/README.md

 grunt-asset-monitor
 ===================

-Grunt task to analyse and log simple metrics of static assets to Amazon CloudWatch.
+Grunt task to analyse and log simple metrics of static assets to Amazon CloudWatch or StatsD.

 This is tasks is used by the [Guardian's](http://www.theguardian.com/uk?view=mobile) frontend web project to monitor the performance of their client-side assets.
-Once the data is in CloudWatch it can then be used to set alert thresholds when certain assets get too large.
+Once the data is in CloudWatch/StatsD it can then be used to set alert thresholds when certain assets get too large.

 ![Output screenshot](http://cl.ly/image/3343153U1D25/Screenshot%20from%202013-12-24%2014%3A19%3A38.png)

 ## Getting Started

-This plugin requires Grunt `~0.4.0`
+This plugin requires Grunt `~0.4.1`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: